 Thanasis studied Engineering for his undergraduate and MSc degrees and completed a PhD in Applied Mathematics at the University of Oxford (2012).
-He continued working at the University of Oxford as a Research Fellow in Biomedical Engineering and Applied Mathematics (2012-2016), Stipendiary Lecturer in Engineering Science (2014-2016), and Lecturer in Statistical Research Methods (2016-2019).
-He joined the Usher Institute, Edinburgh Medical School, University of Edinburgh in January 2017 on a prestigious 5-year tenure-track Chancellor’s Fellowship, where he secured tenure a year early (December 2019) and was promoted to Associate Professor in Data Science (May 2020).
+He continued working at the University of Oxford as a Research Fellow in Biomedical Engineering and Applied Mathematics (2012-2016), Stipendiary Lecturer in Engineering Science (2014-2016), and Lecturer in Statistical Research Methods at the Said Business School (2016-2019).
+He joined the Usher Institute, Edinburgh Medical School, University of Edinburgh in January 2017 on a prestigious 5-year tenure-track Chancellor’s Fellowship, where he secured tenure early (December 2019), was promoted to Associate Professor in Data Science (August 2020) and to a Personal Chair (Full Professor) in Digital Health and Data Science (October 2022).
 Thanasis founded and leads the inter-disciplinary Data Analytics, Research and Technology in Healthcare (DARTH) group.
-He is Director of Knowledge Exchange and Research Impact at the Usher Institute, and a Co-Director of Telescot, an inter-disciplinary academic programme focusing on telemedicine.
-He is Co-founder of the NHS Digital Academy, the world’s first national digital health leadership training programme, where he is the Theme Lead on ‘Actionable Data Analytics and Clinical Decision Support’.
+He is Director of Knowledge Exchange and Research Impact at the Usher Institute, and Co-Director of Telescot, an inter-disciplinary academic programme focusing on telemedicine.
+He is Co-founder of the NHS Digital Academy, the world’s first national digital health leadership training programme, where he was the Theme Lead in ‘Actionable Data Analytics and Clinical Decision Support’ (2018-2022).
+He has served as an Expert Scientific Advisor for the Ministry of Health in the Greek government since 2020 advising on healthcare policy.

 Broadly the development and application of time-series analysis, signal processing, and statistical machine learning algorithms, with applications in healthcare.
 For further details and research updates see: darth-group.com